drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 This library could be a valid replacement for [\SplObjectStorage](https://www.php.net/manual/en/class.splobjectstorage.php) but with much more features.

-This way of working opens up new perspectives, another ways of handling data, different ways to think about data structure.
+To some extent, this way of working opens up new perspectives and new paradigms.

+Another ways of handling data, different ways to think about their structure and how to mangle them.

+See this particular [thread #31761](https://github.com/laravel/framework/issues/31761) on the Laravel project, there is also some good information there.

 # Oddity #3